We have accidentally made our world into a severe test of human survival.

 Move to World War status appoint generals to attack on all fronts - Our first allegiance is to global survival for as many humans as possible.
 Logistics, police operations, PsyOps, peace keeping, enforcement, re-education, social and community support.

 Establish a Climate Control Corps domestic work project.
 Patterned after the Civilian Conservation Corps of the 1930's this would employ any and all at restoring and repairing infrastructure, of water systems, agriculture, roads and rails, all tasks to optimize resources.

 Lessen the shock of disruptive, immediate change by using carbon energy only for the purpose of manufacturing and deploying clean, renewable energy systems, or emergencies.
 Curtail carbon combustion that pollutes atmosphere or ocean.
 Move to cap all carbon fuels, gas, coal, and oil.
 Even the minimal use of carbon energy for anything other than emergency use, should be heavily taxed.
 Inefficient carbon combustion must be incrementally taxed.

 Appoint a Domestic Carbon CZAR with full command and control. powers of inspection, enforcement, punishment, innovation and administration.

-No private ownership of carbon fuels Nationalize all carbon energy companies - immediately convert to publicly owned utilities.
-Carbon fuel companies are fully liable and should be shutdown, nationalized, socialized or regulated as needed.
+No private ownership of carbon fuels Nationalize all carbon energy companies and immediately convert to publicly-owned utilities.
+Immoral actions by carbon fuel companies abrogates their rights to continue in business.
+States should revoke corporate licenses and hold them fully liable.
+Consider a shutdown, nationalization, or conversion to regulated utility as needed.
 These should include transportation, utilities and certainly all oil and coal companies.
 Clean energy ventures should have no such restrictions.